 However you choose to support us, thank you!

-Autism Bedfordshire has been managing the Luton Voluntary and Community Sector (VCS) Short Breaks Consortium since 2013.
+Autism Bedfordshire has acted as the Lead Body for the Luton Voluntary and Community Sector (VCS) Short Breaks Consortium since 2013.

 The Consortium’s services provide significant short breaks support in Luton for disabled children and young people and their families.